A Short History of Corporate Misconduct

 Did they ask if you wanted your voice cloned?

 Did they ask if you wanted your job automated by an agent trained on your own work?
 No. They didn't ask.
 They never ask.
-They just take.
+They take regardless.
 What You Can Do Opt-Out: Use tools like Glaze and Nightshade to protect your art.

 Document: Save evidence of non-consensual data use.